Alex313031/thorium/README.md

 https://www.reddit.com/r/ChromiumBrowser/ is a subreddit I made for Thorium and general Chromium discussion and https://alex313031.blogspot.com/ is a blog I made relating to Chromium/ChromiumOS.
 I also build ChromiumOS with codecs, linux-firmware/modules, and added packages at > https://github.com/Alex313031/ChromiumOS/

-&minus; Thanks to https://github.com/robrich999/ for some info that went into this project.\
+&minus; Thanks to https://github.com/robrich999/ for some info and fixes that went into this project.\
 &minus; Thanks to https://github.com/midzer/ for support and helping with builds. \
 &minus; Also thanks to https://github.com/bromite/bromite, https://github.com/saiarcot895/chromium-ubuntu-build, https://github.com/Eloston/ungoogled-chromium, and https://github.com/GrapheneOS/Vanadium for patch code.